 What Size Memory Card Is Best?

-The size of the memory cards you’ll need really depends on record settings and the type of video you’re shooting.
+The size of the memory cards you’ll need depends on record settings and the type of video you’re shooting.
 You’ll probably want to start with a 128GB card which gives you 61 minutes when recording with the 280Mbps H.265 bitrates.
 This is going to be enough for short videos that take a few hours to shoot.

 If you shoot 600Mbps with H.264 because you don’t want to deal with the additional post-processing labor involved with H.265, then you may want to start with a 256GB card.